A Day Without Men? #DayWithoutAWoman Gets #DayWithoutAMan Backlash, Firings Fear

 — Sampan Newspaper 舢舨 (@SampanNewspaper) March 6, 2017

-Whether joking about “A Day Without a Man” in a facetious manner, or actually imaging how workplaces might suffer if men decided to observe “A Day Without Men,” the comments about the imagined #DayWithoutAMan are flowing into social media in the wake of the #DayWithoutAWoman movement.
+Whether joking about “A Day Without a Man” in a facetious manner, or actually imagining how workplaces might suffer if men decided to observe “A Day Without Men,” the comments about the imagined #DayWithoutAMan are flowing into social media in the wake of the #DayWithoutAWoman movement.
 As seen in the comments below, one man wrote that he employed two times as many women than men, and warned that he would fire any man or woman, without hesitation, who observed “A Day Without a Woman” and missed work.
-As seen in the above linked-to Inquisitr article, one nurse wrote about not risking her nursing license in order to leave work and observe “A Day Without a Woman.”
+As seen in the above linked-to Inquisitr article, one nurse wrote about not risking her nursing license to leave work and observe “A Day Without a Woman.”

 RSBevers: “I say we have ‘A Day without White Men’ and see how many businesses have to close.”